rgdcastro/LaraCryptSharp/README.md

 ### Installation

-Currently, you need to clone the repository or copy the code directly into your project as LaraCryptSharp is not yet available as a package.
+LaraCryptSharp is available for download as a package from NuGet, allowing for easy integration into your projects.
+Alternatively, you can clone the repository or directly copy the code into your project if needed.

 ### Usage